Morpho-lang/morpho/help/errors.md

 This error occurs when VolumeEnclosed detects an element of zero size.
 Check that a mesh point is not coincident with the origin:

     var func = VolumeEnclosed()
-    func.total(mesh) // Causes 'VolEnclZero' if element has zero size
+    func.total(mesh) // Causes 'VolEnclZero' if an element is coincident with the origin

 ## HydrglFldGrd
 [taghydrglfldgrd]: # (hydrglfldgrd)

-This error occurs when Hydrogel is given phi0 as a Field that lacks scalar elements in the required grade.
+This error occurs when Hydrogel is given `phi0` as a Field that lacks scalar elements in the grade Hydrogel maps over.

 ## HydrglZrRfVl
 [taghydrglzrrfvl]: # (hydrglzrrfvl)

-This error occurs when a Hydrogel reference element has a tiny volume.
-This is a warning.
+This warning occurs when a Hydrogel reference element has a tiny volume.

 ## HydrglBnds
 [taghydrglbnds]: # (hydrglbnds)

-This error occurs when phi is outside bounds in a Hydrogel calculation.
-This is a warning.
+This warning occurs when `phi` is outside `(0, 1)` in a Hydrogel calculation.
+The value is clamped and evaluation continues.

 ## SclrPtFnCllbl
 [tagsclrptfncllbl]: # (sclrptfncllbl)

 This error occurs when a ScalarPotential function is not callable:

-    var func = ScalarPotential()
-    func.function = "invalid" // Causes 'SclrPtFnCllbl'
+    ScalarPotential(0.4) // Causes 'SclrPtFnCllbl'

 ## IntgrlArgs
 [tagintgrlargs]: # (intgrlargs)

-This error occurs when an Integral functional receives invalid arguments.
-It requires a callable argument followed by zero or more Fields, and `method` if present must be a Dictionary:
+This error occurs when an Integral or Jump is constructed with invalid arguments.
+It requires a callable, followed by zero or more Fields. `method`, if present, must be a Dictionary:

-    var func = LineIntegral()
-    func.total("invalid") // Causes 'IntgrlArgs'
+    LineIntegral(fn (x) x[0], method="Foo") // Causes 'IntgrlArgs'

 ## IntgrlFld
 [tagintgrlfld]: # (intgrlfld)

-This error occurs when an Integral cannot identify a field.
-Pass the Field object rather than an interpolated value if the reference is ambiguous:
+This error occurs when `grad` or `hess` cannot tell which Field you mean.
+Pass the Field object, not the interpolated value, if more than one Field is in scope:

-    var func = LineIntegral()
-    func.total(fn(x) { return x }, "invalid") // Causes 'IntgrlFld'
+    AreaIntegral(fn (x, fl, gl) grad(fl).inner(grad(g)), f, g) // Causes 'IntgrlFld'

 ## IntgrlDffEvl
 [tagintgrldffevl]: # (intgrldffevl)

-This error occurs when gradient or Hessian evaluation fails in an Integral, or the finite element space does not support it.
+This error occurs when `grad` or `hess` evaluation fails in an Integral, or the finite element space does not support that derivative.

 ## IntgrlSpclFn
 [tagintgrlspclfn]: # (intgrlspclfn)

 This error occurs when a special function such as `tangent`, `normal` or `grad` is used outside an Integral, or on the wrong grade of element:

-    tangent() // Causes 'IntgrlSpclFn' (must be called within integrand)
+    tangent() // Causes 'IntgrlSpclFn'

+## JumpUnimpl
+[tagjumpunimpl]: # (jumpunimpl)

+This error occurs when a Jump integrand uses an evaluation that is not implemented yet, such as a normal-derivative jump that the finite element space cannot provide.

 ## IntgrtrSbdvns
 [tagintgrtrsbdvns]: # (intgrtrsbdvns)